-An average academic load of 16 hours per semester enables the M.Div., M.Div./C.E. or M.Div./C.M. degrees to be earned in 6 semesters.
-The M.A./C.E. and M.A./C.M. degrees call for an average of 16 hours per semester to earn the degree in 4 semesters.
+An average academic load of 16 hours per semester enables the M.Div. degrees to be earned in 6 semesters.
+The M.A. degrees call for an average of 16 hours per semester to earn the degree in 4 semesters.
 Students are expected to give priority to the program of study in which they have enrolled.
+When a student assumes responsibilities in addition to academic work, there is an ethical obligation to fulfill all these tasks in a satisfactory manner.
 Extracurricular responsibilities require a corresponding reduction in the student's academic load.
 The Faculty recommends that a student employed in church work for as many as two weekends per month on a regular basis, or who works for as many as 20 hours per week, should not register for more than 12 credit hours per semester.
+Students who find it necessary to engage in outside work in the amounts indicated above are strongly advised to take a four-year sequence.